Mortgage life insurance, also called mortgage protection insurance (MPI) guarantees your mortgage will be paid back in the event of your death.

 With a standard term life insurance policy, the death benefit won’t decrease, allowing you to lock in guaranteed protection.

-Term life insurance can also be applied as your family sees fit.
+Term life insurance benefits can also be applied as your family sees fit.

-Rather than a bank or lender, your loved ones are the beneficiaries and can use the policy to pay the mortgage, go to college, settle debts, or any other way they choose.
+Rather than benefits being paid to a bank or lender, your loved ones are the beneficiaries and can use the policy any way they choose, like paying the mortgage, going to college, or settling debts.

 Disability and Unemployment Insurance

-If you’re concerned at the prospect of being unable to afford your mortgage due to a job loss or disability, there are policies designed to meet the need.
+If you’re concerned at the prospect of being unable to afford your mortgage due to a job loss or disability, there are policies designed to meet those needs.

 Mortgage disability insurance, for instance, can cover either a portion or the total amount of your mortgage if a disability leaves you unable to make payments.